thanhlam2410/iComerce/README.md

 ## Requirements

-[X] At least ​two​ backend application services to serve an API call operation.
+- [X] At least ​two​ backend application services to serve an API call operation.
 The example implementation ​must​ demonstrate inter-service communication between these services.

-[X] A Readme file explains:
+- [X] A high-level solution diagram for the components/infrastructure design if any.

-- A high-level solution diagram for the components/infrastructure design if any.
+- [X] Sequence diagram for a specific workflow.

-- Sequence diagram for a specific workflow.
+- [] Entity relationship diagram for the database.

-[] Entity relationship diagram for the database.
+- [] Some level of testing should be implemented. *(Unit Test only, not fully covered)*

-[-] Some level of testing should be implemented. *(Unit Test only, not fully covered)*
+- [X] Software development principles, patterns & practices being applied

-[X] Software development principles, patterns & practices being applied [X] Code folder structure and the libraries / frameworks being used.
+- [X] Code folder structure and the libraries / frameworks being used.
-[X] All the required steps in order to get the applications run on local computer.
+- [X] All the required steps in order to get the applications run on local computer.
-[X] CURL commands to verify the APIs. *Using Postman collection attached inside repo*
+- [X] CURL commands to verify the APIs. *Using Postman collection attached inside repo*

 ## High Level Design